J0hn-B/kubepal/docs/kubepal_start_here.md

      KUBE: export KUBECONFIG=/mnt/c/Users/{{.USER}}/.kube/config
    ```

-2. Update the [backend.tf](/kube/minik8s/backend.tf) to match `the path of your local kubeconfig file`:
+2. Update the [backend.tf](/kube/minik8s/backend.tf) to match the path of your `/.kube/config` file:

    > Warning: Variables, locals, and functions may not be used here.